 In 2011 she walked the Central Caminho Portuguese; in 2015 the Tunnel Route from Irun to Santo Domingo de Calzada and the Camino Ingles from A Coruna to Santiago.
 In 2016 she did the Coastal Portuguese Camino from Porto to Santiago and included the Spiritual Route from Pontevedra via the coast to Padron.
 In South Africa she walked the Otter Trail 1982 and the Whale Trail 1999 and whilst living abroad she spent her weekends walking the Alps to Rocciamelone, Sella and a few others as well as the San Maria Gorge in Crete.

 In 2017 Brigitte walked the Via Francigena from Siena to Rome and in 2018 she led and amaWalkers group on the Camino Frances from St Jean to Santiago.
-Brigitte did a hospitaleros course with Sylvia and has served in pilgrim albergues in Spain.
+Brigitte did a hospitaleros course with Sylvia and has served in various pilgrim albergues in Spain.

 Brigitte first walked the Camino in Sept /Oct 2000.
 Upon receiving her first Compostela in Santiago in 2000 she was told that she was the first Namibian to have earned the certificate.